...

 • Initial approval fee: AED 120–500 (one-time)

-F. Documentation & Administration Costs
+F. Documentation & Admin Costs

-• Document typing and translation fees: AED 500–1,000 (one-time)
+• Document typing/translation: AED 500–1,000 (one-time)

-• Miscellaneous administrative fees: AED 300-600 (one-time)
+• Miscellaneous fees: AED 300–600 (one-time)

 G. VAT Registration (If Applicable)

-H. Typical Total Initial Setup Cost Range:
+H. Total Initial Setup Cost Range

-• Average cost: AED 25,000-35,000 (standard setup)
+• Average: AED 25,000–35,000 (standard setup with office)

 Sole Proprietorship: Mainland vs. Free Zone vs. LLC

-Cost of SetupModerate setup cost (lower license fees).Higher initial setup fees, but simpler process.Higher setup and operating costs due to compliance and administrative requirements.
+Cost of Setup Moderate (lower license fees) Higher fees, simpler process Higher costs due to compliance

 Required Documents for Setting Up a Sole Proprietorship in Dubai

-For Sole Proprietorship (Mainland):
+For Mainland Sole Proprietorship:

-• Passport copy of the business owner.
+• Passport copy of owner

-• Trade Name Reservation Certificate from the DED.
+• Trade Name Reservation Certificate (DED)

-• Initial Approval Certificate from the DED.
+• Initial Approval Certificate (DED)

 For Free Zone Sole Proprietorship:

-• Trade name approval certificate from the specific Free Zone.
+• Trade name approval (Free Zone)

-• Proof of residence (utility bills or tenancy agreement).
+• Proof of residence (e.g., utility bill)

-• NOC (if required by specific Free Zone).
+• NOC (if required by Free Zone)

-• Passports and visa copies of all shareholders and managers.
+• Passport/visa copies of shareholders and managers

-• Initial Approval Certificate from the DED.
+• Initial Approval Certificate (DED)

-• Trade Name Reservation Certificate.
+• Trade Name Reservation Certificate

-• Memorandum of Association (MOA) notarized and attested.
+• Notarized Memorandum of Association (MOA)

-• Business activity plan clearly detailed.
+• Business activity plan

-• Proof of capital deposit, if applicable.
+• Proof of capital deposit (if needed)

-• Local sponsor or service agent agreement (if required based on ownership type).
+• Local sponsor agreement (if applicable)

 Common Sole Proprietorship Business Examples in Dubai

-• Freelance Graphic Designer
+• Freelance Graphic Designer (creative services)

-• Marketing Consultant
+• Marketing Consultant (professional services)

-• Personal Fitness Trainer
+• Personal Fitness Trainer (health and wellness)

-• Small Retail Shop Owner
+• Small Retail Shop Owner (e-commerce or brick-and-mortar)

 Advantages & Disadvantages